risuorg/risu/doc/README.md

 - The test script must be executable.
 Citellus will ignore tests for which it does not have execute permission (and report CI errors if there's a file which has not +x set in the plugins folder)

+- Test should include a line starting with `# description: ` followed with a one line comment which describes plugin information, for example:
+    ~~~sh
+    # description: This plugins does check answer for Universe and everything
+    ~~~

 - The test should return one of the following error codes to indicate the test result: